Dark clouds streamed across the ceiling of the Great Hall. Plates and cutlery clattered beneath the distant rumble of the thunder.

 ‘He might not’ve realised.’

 But he always knows.
 Every year.
 Harry scowled.
-Dumbledore suggested we use the time-turner be used to save Sirius and Buckbeak, Fawkes came to help with the basilisk, and Dumbledore found me before the Mirror of Erised twice.
+Dumbledore suggested we use the time-turner to save Sirius and Buckbeak, Fawkes came to help with the basilisk, and Dumbledore found me before the Mirror of Erised twice.

 ‘It doesn’t yet matter,’ Salazar said.
 ‘We’ve no real proof he ever created one, just a stack of notes on the subject.
 Read through them and perhaps we’ll learn something.
 Albus Dumbledore will have his reasons for keeping this a secret.
-It’s possible he intends to quietly destroy the other anchor and wishes to ensure Riddle does not suspect anything.’
+It’s possible he intends to quietly destroy the other anchor and wishes to ensure Voldemort does not suspect anything.’

 And Trelawney made that stupid prophecy about him rising again, so he can’t have died during second year.